 Links and documents

-• • The funding announcement and funding guideline can be found here.
+• The announcement of the grant and the funding guideline can be found here.

 “Charging stations for electric vehicles – companies and municipalities” funding guideline